 The fuel cap has come loose on a number of occasions on my older genuine Honda.
 On many occasions I smelt petrol and had to redo the cap up, but on the last occasion the cap had completely vibrated off and I was unaware of this.
 That is until I smelt petrol at the same time I felt my leg was wet and looked around to find that the contents of almost a full tank had relieved itself all down my leg.

 After a change of cloths, I went back to find the fuel cap, but finding a black cap in amongst all the mulched saplings proved impossible.
-After about half an hour of searching, I was almost resigned to the fact that I would have to buy a new fuel cap, when I remembered that I still had the fuel cap from the Chinese copy Honda engine, from the tank I had cut in half to show the fuel pickup issue.
+After about half an hour of searching, I was almost resigned to the fact that I would have to buy a new fuel cap, when I remembered that I still had the fuel cap from the Chinese copy Honda engine ant its fuel tank that I had cut in half to show the fuel pickup issue.
 When I located this cap, I found that the Chinese cap had a retainer cord, so that you cannot loose the cap.

-It is good to see that Honda has address the fuel pick up issue with the latest Honda’s, by fitting a smaller fuel pickup filter.
+It is good to see that Honda has address the fuel pick up issue with the latest Honda’s, (sort of) by fitting a smaller fuel pickup filter.
 Looking at the photo below, the new Honda engines on the left have a smaller fuel pickup, as compared to the older Honda on the right that was purchased in 2016 for testing of the new Model-17 blade.
 If you look closely it has a very large filter that cannot move freely between the side compartments when the brush cutter is turned on its side.
+Although to be fair to Honda, this large filter is of very high quality.

 Although this new new smaller filter will move freely between compartments, the soft rubber hose is still not long enough to allow the pickup to reach all corners of the tank which would have completely addressed this issue.